We now get a lot of pitches weekly, and welcome them all.

-- The good news is that we will promote your post on our Facebook page, and often share them on our partners’ as well, if the content matches their content management plan.
+- We will promote your post on our Twitter and Facebook, pages, and often share them on our partners’ as well, if the content matches their content management plan.

 - We also re-blog posts on partners’ websites from time to time, if the content you provide is compatible with their needs.
 This exposes writers to a larger audience.

 General Criteria for Submitted Articles

 - TONE: A conversational tone between colleagues – not to be confused with the conversational tone one would use with friends.